Corporal punishment and the SDGs

 Violent punishment of children is associated with a variety of negative health and behavioural outcomes, including poorer mental health and educational outcomes, and increased aggression and criminal behaviour.
 While the long-term effects of violence in families and society are felt by all, they can disproportionately affect low- and middle-income countries, where its impact can be severe in terms of slowing economic growth, undermining personal and collective security, and impeding social development.

 The Sustainable Development Agenda 2030 is adopted by world leaders who, for the first time, commit to ending all forms of violence against children (Target 16.2).
 Prohibition of all corporal punishment is a critical step towards the achievement of Target 16.2 and other targets, including those related to health and well-being, and quality education.

 The Global Partnership to End Violence Against Children and its associated fund are launched to help achieve SDG 16.2.
-The Global Initiative is a member of the Partnership, together with governments, civil society organisations and children themselves.
+The Global Initiative becomes a member of the Partnership, together with governments, civil society organisations and children themselves.